FriendsOfProcessWire/FieldtypeLeafletMapMarker/README.md

 2. Type in a location or address into the "address" box for the map field.
 Then click outside of the address, and the Javascript geocoder should automatically populate the latitude, longitude and map location.
-The Google geocoder will accept full addresses or known location names.
+The Leaflet geocoder will accept full addresses or known location names.
 For instance, you could type in "Disney Land" and it knows how to find locations like that.